bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 ---|---|---|---
 Addition of Customer | Manager selects 'Add Customer', Manager enters information for customer, Manager selects 'Create Customer' | New customer with expected fields is added to the array of customers
 Edit of Customer information | Manager selects 'Edit Customer Information', Manager enters new information for customer, Manager selects 'Accept Changes' | Customer information is changed from prior data to new data
+Adding Items to a Transaction | Manager selects 'Create Transaction', Manager selects prompt for item, Manager adds item | new transaction instance with item in lineItems
 Process Transactions | Manager selects 'Process Transaction', Manager receives input from CreditCard stub | Transaction with finalized information
 Process Transaction with Customer Card | Transaction is created, input stub of scanner API used to select a customer, customer is added to the transaction, transaction is processed with credit card | Transaction with finalized information, valid email information to provide to email API
+Process Transaction with Customer Card and above credit threshold | Transaction is created, input stub of scanner API used to select a customer, customer is added to the transaction, transaction is processed with credit card | Transaction with finalized information, valid email information to provide to email API, Process Transaction with Customer Card with VIP status | Transaction is created, input stub of scanner API used to select a customer, customer with VIP status is added to the transaction, transaction is processed with credit card | transaction with 10% VIP discount applied
+Process Transaction with Customer Card with available discount | Transaction is created, input stub of scanner API used to select a customer, customer with VIP status is added to the transaction, transaction is processed with credit card | transaction with remaining credit amount applied to total
 List Transactions | Manager selects 'List Transactions', Manager receives input from CustomerCardScanner stub | List of all transactions associated with that customer
 Print Customer Card | Manager selects a customer from the system, Manager selects 'Print Customer Card' | Output meeting printer API requirements with customer QR code embedded